-Thank you for taking a moment to learn more about Bates, a rigorous liberal arts college in the heart of Maine.
-It’s been an amazing year.
-We’ve had extraordinary success in sports, seen fantastic achievements from our faculty, and have welcomed the academically strongest and most diverse incoming class we’ve ever had.
+Thank you for learning more about Bates, a rigorous liberal arts and sciences college in the heart of Maine.
+We’ve had extraordinary success in sports, seen fantastic achievements from our faculty, and have welcomed one of the academically prepared and most diverse incoming class we’ve ever had.

-The Bates Admission team prides ourselves in a holistic review of our applicants, and to that end, we’ve been testing optional for over 30 years.
-With a commitment to opportunity and excellence, we meet 100 percent of our students’ calculated financial need and make sure that every student has the opportunity for the internship that’s right for them.
+The Bates Admission team prides ourselves in a holistic review of our applicants, and to that end, we’ve been testing optional for nearly four decades.
+With a commitment to opportunity and excellence, we meet 100 percent of our students’ calculated financial need and ensure that every student has the opportunity for a funded internship that’s right for them.
 We look forward to learning more about your students.

 Meet the Admission Staff